 - 1 Temporarily move the computer, if possible, to 5 to 10 feet away from the wireless router.
 Close the WNU and reopen it.
 If the correct network name now appears under Available Networks, you may have a range or interference problem.
-See the suggestions listed in "Placement of your wireless networking hardware for optimal performance" on page 23. - 2 Using a computer that is connected to the wireless router through a network cable (as opposed to wirelessly), make sure that Broadcast SSID is enabled.
+See the suggestions listed in "Placement of your wireless networking hardware for optimal performance" on page 24. - 2 Using a computer that is connected to the wireless router through a network cable (as opposed to wirelessly), make sure that Broadcast SSID is enabled.
 This setting is found on the router's wireless Channel and SSID configuration page.
-For detailed instructions on accessing this page and changing settings, see your wireless router's User Manual.
+For detailed instructions on accessing this page and changing settings, refer to the user guide for your wireless router.